jamesnetherton/jamesnetherton.github.io/_posts/2017-09-25-adding-a-new-component-to-the-wildfly-camel-subsystem-part1.md

 ##### apply-to-dependencies

 This is a block operation to apply to each module dependency.
 In our example we skip the dependencies defined in this block.
-Dependencies for `org.apache.camel.apt` and `org.springframework.boot` are skipped for all Camel component modules.
+Dependencies for `org.apache.camel.apt` and `org.springframework.boot` are skipped for all Camel component modules as they are not required by the Camel subsystem.

 ##### dependencies